 You Said, We Did

-This page shows a summary of actions taken by Children’s Services in the past 12 months.
-These were in response to the views of children and families gathered in 2020.
+This page shows a summary of actions taken by Children’s Services.
+These were in response to the views of children and families.

 To find out how you can contribute towards the future of ISEND services, visit our page: